Countering Bad Advice Seniors Receive

 The College Board reveals this student as a mere +10.
 Yet, the college admissions committees view this as +50!
 This student, by concentrating on SAT Reading alone pulled herself from 1160 to 1210.
 The guidance counselor who instead talks someone like this out of taking another SAT on the grounds of “not likely to help” has left the student bereft of a score that would have made a difference in likely college offers.

 The College Board survey accounts for all SAT testers.
 Had the statistic been limited to students who studied for that 3rd SAT (as opposed to perfunctorily sitting through the test) it would surely show significant average gains.
-I say this because my third time testers almost always raise their scores 50 points or more.
+We say this because our third time testers almost always raise their scores 50 points or more.

 The guidance counselor who talks someone out of taking another SAT on “unlikely to help” grounds is probably committing malpractice.
 There may be emotional reasons to not take a 4th or 5th SAT.
 There may be a conflict that SAT day falls on the day of a Band trip.
 10 hours of added prep and 5 hours of testing on another Saturday might not be worth doing markedly worse on a school assignment.
 These might be valid.
 But let the student and parent weigh the sacrifice against the possible gain.